maowulin/PromptLens/README.md

 # PromptLens

-A multi-platform (Desktop via Tauri, Mobile via Flutter, and Web) human-in-the-loop observation and control panel.
+A multi-platform (Desktop and Mobile via Tauri, and Web) human-in-the-loop observation and control panel.
 It focuses on real-time audio pipelines (for ASR), screen capture + OCR experiments, device pairing, and a local HTTP service to orchestrate multi-device workflows.

 - CI: GitHub Actions
 - License: MIT
-- Platforms: Rust · Tauri · Flutter · React
+- Platforms: Rust · Tauri · React

 ## Features